steppedreckoner/TowerDefense/ReadMe.txt

 -Lives, cash and wave have change animation (probably flashing).

+-Floating notification on lives/cash change (e.g. place a tower that costs 40, and a little "-$40" floats up from where you placed the tower).

 -Difficulty selection.

 -Multiple map campaigns.

+-Player placeable obstacles that cost money.

+-Enemy pathfinding updated to account for path alterations.

+-Pathfinder class doesn't crash game if a path doesn't exist.

 -Allow enemies to move in any direction.